Release date May 18, 2015

-According to the study, 80 percent of potential online consumers who plan to purchase a product turn to online consumer reviews before they make a decision.
+According to the study, 80% of potential online consumers who plan to purchase a product turn to online consumer reviews before they make a decision.

 “Consumer review systems allow customers to make informed decisions,” says Sanders.
 “Retailers should create sites that give customers the tools to create reviews in a variety of ways and allow for quick, accurate responses to customer requests.”